RobinB87/nestjs-microservices/README.md

 https://dashboard.stripe.com/test/dashboard
 get the developer key from the dashboard

-npm i stripe
+yarn add stripe

 # production

-Create separate package.json files for each app, with only the dependencies these need. npm init per project
+Create separate package.json files for each app, with only the dependencies these need. yarn addnit per project

+# rabbitmq

+yarn add amqplib amqp-connection-manager